 The buildings were under four to six metres of ash spewed from the Loma Caldera, part of the San Salvador Volcano, during an eruption around the year 600.
-The carbon dating of thatched roofing from Joya de Cerén has resulted in the year of the eruption being dated to within 10 to 15 years either side of the beginning of the seventh century.
+The carbon dating of thatched roofing from Joya de Cerén has resulted in the year of the eruption being dated within 10 to 15 years on either side of the beginning of the seventh century.

 Payson Sheets, an American archaeologist and Maya specialist, played a key role in the subsequent dig.

 “We found the missing link between the upper and lower classes,” says Eduardo of the significance of the archaeological site, one of the top places to visit in El Salvador for culturally engaged travellers.

-I hear how the Salvadorian Civil War, which rumbled on from late-1979 until 1992, limited what could be done at the site.
+I hear how the Salvadorian Civil War, which rumbled on from 1979 until 1992, limited what could be done at the site.
 There was no fighting around Joya de Cerén but an army base was located around a kilometre-and-a-half away.

 “We can identify the time, month and the approximate year of the eruption from what was found,” explains Eduardo with his characteristic enthusiasm.